Sale gets 1st win with Red Sox; Moreland homers in 2-1 win

+BOSTON (AP) -- Chris Sale doesn't seem to care if each of his starts are low scoring.

-BOSTON (AP) -- Chris Sale was dominant with 12 strikeouts over seven innings for his first victory with Boston, Mitch Moreland hit a solo homer and the Red Sox beat the Tampa Bay Rays 2-1 on Saturday.
+He was dominant with 12 strikeouts over seven innings for his first victory with Boston, Mitch Moreland hit a solo homer and the Red Sox beat the Tampa Bay Rays 2-1 on Saturday.

 Sale (1-1) allowed one run on three hits with three walks, striking out seven of the last nine batters he faced.
+He's given up just three runs in 21 2/3 innings so far with the Red Sox.

+''That's how you like it, man,'' he said. ''I like that.
+I like being in those ones that I can be that guy that can get a 'W' in those games.
+If they've all got to be like that, so be it.
+I look forward to the challenge.''

 Boston acquired the 6-foot-6 left-hander from the White Sox for four prospects during the offseason.
 The Red Sox had lost five of eight.
 The Rays dropped their fourth in five games.

 Tampa Bay's Jake Odorizzi left his start after throwing one pitch in the second inning with left hamstring tightness.
+The Rays used four relievers.

+''Outstanding effort by everybody that pitched after O,'' manager Kevin Cash said. ''They were asked to do some things that we normally wouldn't ask of them.''

 In each of Sale's three starts the Red Sox have done very little offensively, collecting only three total runs.